ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 :::{dropdown} `fitness_func`: Function that scores each solution.
 :animate: fade-in-slide-down

-Accepts a function/method and returns the fitness value(s) of the solution.
-If a function is passed, then it must accept 3 parameters (1. the instance of the `pygad.GA` class, 2. a single solution, and 3. its index in the population).
-If method, then it accepts a fourth parameter representing the method's class instance.
-Check the [Preparing the fitness_func Parameter](https://pygad.readthedocs.io/en/latest/steps_to_use.html#preparing-the-fitness-func-parameter) section for information about creating such a function.
-In [PyGAD 3.2.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-2-0), multi-objective optimization is supported.
-To consider the problem as multi-objective, just return a `list`, `tuple`, or `numpy.ndarray` from the fitness function.
+The function (or method) that calculates the fitness of a solution.
+This is the one parameter you almost always need to set.

+A fitness **function** must accept 3 parameters:

+1. The instance of the `pygad.GA` class.
+2. A single solution.
+3. The index of the solution in the population.

+If you pass a **method**, it takes a fourth parameter for the method's class instance.

+Return a single number for a single-objective problem, or a `list`, `tuple`, or `numpy.ndarray` for a multi-objective problem (supported since [PyGAD 3.2.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-3-2-0)).

+See [Preparing the fitness_func Parameter](https://pygad.readthedocs.io/en/latest/steps_to_use.html#preparing-the-fitness-func-parameter) for how to build one.
 :::

 :::{dropdown} `fitness_batch_size=None`: Score the solutions in batches.
 :animate: fade-in-slide-down

+Calculates the fitness in batches instead of one solution at a time.

-A new optional parameter called `fitness_batch_size` is supported to calculate the fitness function in batches.
-If it is assigned the value `1` or `None` (default), then the normal flow is used where the fitness function is called for each individual solution.
-If the `fitness_batch_size` parameter is assigned a value satisfying this condition `1 < fitness_batch_size <= sol_per_pop`, then the solutions are grouped into batches of size `fitness_batch_size` and the fitness function is called once for each batch.
-Check the [Batch Fitness Calculation](https://pygad.readthedocs.io/en/latest/fitness_calculation.html#batch-fitness-calculation) section for more details and examples.
-Added in from [PyGAD 2.19.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-19-0).
+- `1` or `None` (default): the fitness function is called once per solution.
+- An integer where `1 < fitness_batch_size <= sol_per_pop`: solutions are grouped into batches of this size, and the fitness function is called once per batch.

+See [Batch Fitness Calculation](https://pygad.readthedocs.io/en/latest/fitness_calculation.html#batch-fitness-calculation) for details and examples.
+Added in [PyGAD 2.19.0](https://pygad.readthedocs.io/en/latest/releases.html#pygad-2-19-0).
 :::

 #### Genes: Values and Types